 Collecting data manually from the manufacturing floor leaves a lot of room for error.
 Inaccurate and incomplete information makes it hard to determine how well processes are running and what needs improvement.
-Several problems arise from manual data entry:
+Several problems arise from manual data entry that could be solved with integrated data collection:

 Operators will sometimes write down numbers or times inaccurately.
 If they write down information on a clipboard and another person enters it on a computer, copying errors will happen.